ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
-So far, we've been using ES|QL to parse our proxy logs at query time.
+So far, we've been using ES|QL to parse our proxy logs at query-time.
 While incredibly powerful for quick analysis, we can do even more with our logs if we parse them at ingest-time.

 # Parsing with Streams

-We will be working with the Elastic [Streams](https://www.elastic.co/docs/solutions/observability/logs/streams/streams) interface which makes it easy to setup log parsing pipelines.
+We will be working with Elastic [Streams](https://www.elastic.co/docs/solutions/observability/logs/streams/streams) which makes it easy to setup log parsing pipelines.

 1. Select `logs-proxy.otel-default` from the list of data streams (if you start typing, Elasticsearch will help you find it)
 2. Select the `Processing` tab